 The Beaded SA Flag is the most widely recognised African Beadwork product available in South Africa.
 The colors of the SA Flag have been incorporated into a range of Beadwork Products including Beaded SA Flag Key Rings, Beaded SA Flag Lanyards, Beaded SA Flag Pens, SA Flag Cutlery, SA Flag Beaded Jewelry and SA Flag Tin Mugs.

-Corporate Gifts in South has become a major contributor to the well being of African crafters as large companies are now sourcing their business gifts from this sector in appose to the cheap Chinese gifts on offer.
+Corporate Gifts in South has become a major contributor to the well being of African crafters as large companies are now sourcing their conference gifts from this sector in appose to the cheap Chinese gifts on offer.
 Crafters are more than happy to personalize the African gifts to their customer requirements.
 Beaded Lanyards and Beaded SA Flags are some of the most popular African corporate gifts.

 Zulu Wire Baskets are called 'Mbenge' in Zulu and are hand made using age old grass weaving techniques.
 Security guards working night shift started this wire work by weaving recycled telephone wire onto their security sticks.
 Huge array of colorful patterns and designs available.